AndersDeath/diary2/000-current.md

 # 17 Juli - Mittwoch - Berlin - 664 Tag der Einwanderung - Warm Sunny

 I was so tiered that just skip another Toastmasters meeting.
 It was bad but I could not.
+My office problem is still with me, I cannot focus there and cannot find power for concentration.